20 ways to avoid sexual temptation

 - Forgiveness is available.
 If you sin sexually you can still be forgiven, such is the power of the cross of Christ.
 So repent, turn back to God and live for Him.

 - Read some good books.
-Fervr recently released Teen Sex By the Book.
-You might find it a helpful guide for answering some of your questions about sex.
+You might find a good book written by a bible-based Christian author a helpful way of answering some of your questions about sex without having to ask people directly.

 I hope and pray that these tips will help you in this fight.
 Remember, 'not even a hint of sexual immorality', is God's loving standard for you (Ephesians 5:3)